 Midship Pipeline used the FERC's pre-filing process (see section 1.3).
 A primary goal of this process is to encourage public awareness and input regarding every aspect of a project before an application is filed.
 During the pre-filing process, Midship Pipeline held four open houses, several tribal meetings, and numerous project briefings.
 FERC staff participated in Midship Pipeline's open houses to receive input from the public about the project and to explain FERC's review process and the opportunities it provides for public input.
-FERC also noticed and held four scoping sessions to identify concerns and issues that should be covered in the EIS.16 Each scoping session was documented by a court reporter, and the transcripts were placed into the public record for the project.17 The scoping sessions were held in Durant, Ardmore, Elmore City, and El Reno between February 13 and 16, 2017.
-One person commented at the scoping session in Durant, two at the session in Ardmore, two at the session in Elmore City, and one at the session in El Reno.
-FERC mailed copies of the draft EIS to its environmental stakeholder list (which includes federal, state, and local government representatives and agencies; elected officials; environmental and public interest groups; Native American Tribes; other interested parties; and local libraries and newspapers.
-This list also includes all affected landowners (as defined in the Commission's regulations) who are potential right-of-way grantors, whose property may be used temporarily for project purposes, or who own homes within certain distances of aboveground facilities, and anyone who submits comments on the project.
-The EIS identified four FERC comment sessions to give the public an opportunity to comment on the draft EIS.
-Each comment session was documented by a court reporter, and the transcripts were placed into the public record for the project.18 The scoping sessions were held in Durant, Ardmore, Elmore City, and El Reno between March 12 and 15, 2018.
-Two people commented at the meeting in Durant, one at the meeting in Elmore City, and one at the meeting in El Reno.
+FERC also noticed and held four scoping sessions to identify concerns and issues that should be covered in the EIS.15 Each scoping session was documented by a court reporter, and the transcripts were placed into the public record for the project.16 The scoping sessions were held in Durant, Ardmore, Elmore City, and El Reno between February 13 and 16, 2017.
+One person commented at the scoping session in Durant, two at the session in Ardmore, two at the session in Elmore City, and provide comments to the FERC staff in person (during scheduled comment sessions) and in writing.